American Basswood or Linden - Tilia americana L.

 These lovely basswoods are two of the original Morton Arboretum collection, from seeds planted in 1923 [2]

-Basswood seeds are eaten by mice, squirrels, and chipmunks, thus reducing the chances of seedling establishment.
+Linden seeds are eaten by mice, squirrels, and chipmunks, thus reducing the chances of seedling establishment.
 Many different insects attack basswood, but few serious insect problems exist.
-The linden borer (Saperda vestita) makes long, irregular tunnels, particularly at the base of the tree, and may damage weak, very young, or very old trees.
+The linden borer makes long, irregular tunnels, particularly at the base of the tree, and may damage weak, very young, or very old trees.
 Local infestations of defoliators may occur.
-The primary ones include the linden looper (Erannis tiliaria), basswood leafminer (Baliosus nervosus), spring cankerworm (Paleacrita vernata), fall cankerworm (Alsophila pometaria), whitemarked tussock moth (Orgyia leucostigma), gypsy moth (Lymantria dispar), and forest tent caterpillar.
-In New England, American basswood is a highly preferred host for gypsy moth, while in southern Quebec, it was classified as intermediate in susceptibility to gypsy moth defoliation.
+The primary ones include the linden looper, basswood leafminer, spring cankerworm, fall cankerworm, tussock moth, gypsy moth, and forest tent caterpillar.

-Special Uses - Basswood has relatively soft wood that works exceptionally well and is valued for hand carving and has many other uses including cooperage, boxes, veneer, excelsior, and pulp.
+Basswood has relatively soft wood that works exceptionally well and is valued for hand carving and has many other uses including cooperage, boxes, veneer, excelsior, and pulp.
 Basswood is economically important for timber, especially in the Great Lakes States.
-The inner bark, or bast, can be used as a source of fiber for making rope or for weaving such items as baskets and mats.
-Basswood flowers produce an abundance of nectar from which choice honey is made.
-In fact, in some parts of its range basswood is known as the bee-tree.
-Throughout the Eastern United States, basswood is frequently planted along city streets. --USDA Forest Service Silvics Manual

 Family Tiliaceae - Basswoods, Lindens